sccirlos/TileAutomataSimV1/README.md

 > Self-assembly Research

-## Tile Automata simulator created with 💙 by the Algorithmic Self Assembly Research Group at University of Texas Rio Grande Valley.
+## Tile Automata simulator created with 💙 by the Algorithmic Self Assembly Research Group at the University of Texas Rio Grande Valley.

 ### [About Tile Automata model](http://self-assembly.net/wiki/index.php?title=Tile_Automata)